mlchrzan/pairadigm/paper.md

 # Craft CGCoT prompts for valence measurement
 cgcot_prompts = [
-    "Summarize the text in one clear sentence: {text}", "Who or what is the primary target or focus of the following text (person, group, idea, object, or no clear target)?
-Answer with a short label.
-Text: {text}", "Describe the overall evaluative tone toward the target in the following text using concrete words (examples: praising, appreciative, approving, congratulatory; neutral, descriptive, matter-of-fact; critical, hostile, insulting, disparaging).
-Text: {text}", "Based on your previous analysis, provide a single categorical judgment: does the following text express Positive, Neutral, or Negative valence toward the identified target?
-Answer with only one of those three words.
-Text: {text}"
+    "Summarize the text in one clear sentence: {text}", ("Who or what is the primary target or focus of the following text " "(person, group, idea, object, or no clear target)? " "Answer with a short label.
+Text: {text}"), ("Describe the overall evaluative tone toward the target in the " "following text using concrete words (examples: praising, " "appreciative, approving, congratulatory; neutral, descriptive, "
+     "matter-of-fact; critical, hostile, insulting, disparaging). "
+     "Text: {text}"),
+    ("Based on your previous analysis, provide a single categorical " "judgment: does the following text express Positive, Neutral, or " "Negative valence toward the identified target?
+Answer with only " "one of those three words.
+Text: {text}")
 ]

 # Initialize measurement for a specific construct